|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A matter of some concern is a mechanism that will likely cause accelerated melting of the land borne glaciers in Greenland and Antarctica.
 This accelerated melting mechanism has caused major mountain glaciers to disappear in a few decades and in the future might cause a sea level rise rate of > 10 m / century.
 This accelerated melting involves supercooled water and chips of ice flowing into the ocean from under the glaciers and being conveyed to lower latitudes by ocean currents before full melting occurs.

 WARM STATE TRAPPING:

 Once such an increase in ocean temperature and hence atmospheric CO2 concentration occurs excess CO2 gas in the atmosphere will no longer be absorbed by the oceans.
 There will be a global extinction of all life forms that cannot quickly adapt to high atmospheric temperatures, high atmospheric CO2 concentrations, high sea levels and low availability of summer irrigation water.
-The atmospheric CO2 concentration will remain very high until after consumption of fossil fuels stops and biological processes gradually convert the excess ocean and atmospheric CO2 back into coal, oil and natural gas.
-These biological processes will likely require several hundred thousand years to return the Earth to what we presently regard as a normal "cool" state in which the oceans act as a net sink of excess fossil CO2.
+The atmospheric CO2 concentration will remain very high until after consumption of fossil fuels stops and biological processes gradually convert the excess ocean and atmospheric CO2 back into coal, oil, natural gas and carbonate rock.
+These processes will likely require several hundred thousand years to return the Earth to what we presently regard as a normal "cool" state in which the oceans act as a net sink of excess fossil CO2.

 Farming in the presence of global warming requires extra crop irrigation to provide sufficient evaporative cooling to maintain optimum crop temperature.
 Since the supply of fresh water is limited global warming causes a reduction in arable land area.